 Either party can appeal a decision of the Press Ombudsman or of a sub-committee of the Press Council.
-An appeal can be made on one or more of three grounds: that there has been an error in procedure, that significant new information is available or that there has been an error in the application of the Code of Practice.
+An appeal can be made on two grounds: that there has been an error in procedure, or/and that there has been an error in the application of the Code of Practice.
 Mere disagreement with the decision cannot be grounds for appeal.